 - Made in Germany

 It is one of the slimmest grips in our list of the best mountain bike grips for large hands.
-Also, the best mtb grips for big hands.
-The 28mm diameter will remind your old school vibe.
-Here, you won’t get strange shaping or super sticky rubbers underneath your hand.
+Also, the best MTB grips for big hands.
+The 28mm diameter will remind your old-school vibe.
+Here, you won’t get strange shapes or super sticky rubbers underneath your hand.

-This tacky and comfortable design is favorite to most of the mountain bike rider.
+This tacky and comfortable design is a favorite of most mountain bike riders.
 The lightweight grips have a single lock to make you secure while you are enjoying your adventure.
 A topographic moisture channel takes all the sweat from your hands.
 For these features, you will love it at first use like me.